AnthonyCxx/Notes-and-Writeups/C++/Data and Data Types/Arrays.md

 > Leaving the array uninitialized gave me the following output: 0, 0, 873242784, 32692, -524434688

 ## Array Trick: Calculating Size on the Fly
-Writing flexible code in C can be challenging at times because of the lack of built-in tools.
+Writing flexible code in C++ can be challenging at times because of the lack of built-in tools.
 For example, if you wanted to write a flexible function that could iterate over any array, you would need to know the size of said array; however, there is no [_Array.Length_](https://docs.microsoft.com/en-us/dotnet/api/system.array.length?view=net-5.0) property like in C#.
 To solve this problem, you have to resort to a pretty neat trick.
 Assuming that all the elements of the array are the same size in bytes (which is true for all arrays of primitive types), then you can calculate the size of the array by finding the size of the array in bytes and dividing it by the size of the first element in the array.
 This can be done in a single macro: `#define SIZE(array) sizeof(array) / sizeof(array[0])`.